sebastianspicker/otherlight/docs/physics/relativity.md

 - Shared reference checks:
-  the shared relativity test suite now includes closed-form constant-velocity LTTE and static LTTE+Shapiro reference cases so the solver is not only policy-labeled but also checked against bounded analytic expectations.
+  the shared relativity test suite now includes closed-form constant-velocity LTTE evidence plus static LTTE+Shapiro same-model regressions.
   The literature benchmark lane now also checks the canonical approximately 499 second one-AU light-time reference directly, so LTTE has a named astronomy-style target instead of only synthetic parameter sweeps.
-  The literature benchmark lane now also checks the solar-limb one-AU relative Shapiro scale at approximately 113 microseconds, which matches the current helper's documented relative-delay contract rather than a full calibrated radar-delay model.
+  The literature benchmark lane now also checks the solar-limb one-AU relative Shapiro convention at approximately 113 microseconds.
+This preserves the helper's arbitrary-zero relative-delay behavior; it is not an independent absolute observable or a calibrated radar-delay model.
-  That same benchmark lane now also checks a five-AU solar-limb relative Shapiro target at approximately 144 microseconds, so the bounded Shapiro evidence is a small distance-scaled reference family rather than only one named point.
+  That same benchmark lane now also checks a five-AU solar-limb relative Shapiro regression at approximately 144 microseconds.
+The static enhanced multi-body branch is compared with a direct sum of the same production point-mass helper.
-  The benchmark lane also now checks the static enhanced multi-body branch against the direct summed point-mass analytic reference, so the repo-native Shapiro evidence covers both the single-mass and bounded summed-mass timing surfaces.
+  These checks prevent accidental implementation drift but are explicitly not independent scientific release evidence.
   The literature benchmark lane now also checks Mercury-like weak-field GR apsidal precession against the canonical approximately 43 arcsec/century reference band.
-  That same benchmark lane now also carries the bounded constant-velocity LTTE and static LTTE+Shapiro reference cases, so all three primary relativity surfaces have a repo-native benchmark presence instead of living only in unit tests.
+  The constant-velocity LTTE case and Mercury target remain the independent evidence in this compatibility lane; the Shapiro evidence gap stays open.

 Learner-visible timing surface:

-- The active interactive shell exposes relativity/timing consequences through timing markers, O-C history, epoch ghosts, and compare overlays rather than by showing the shared solver internals directly.
+- The interactive shell can expose timing-oriented markers and overlays, but V4 does not run the shared LTTE/Shapiro solver.
+These are preview diagnostics, not evidence of an active relativistic propagation correction.
 - That distinction matters:
   - the shared solver metadata is the authoritative place for convergence/status labeling
   - the native V4 browser path may still show timing-oriented visuals while reporting solver convergence as `unavailable`